Ro Body Review 2026: Pricing, Medications, Clinical Experience & Honest Verdict | Luma Health

 Ro Body Is Right If...

-• ● Ro's 8+ year operational track record and $1B+ VC backing matters to your provider selection
+• Ro's 8+ year operational track record and institutional backing matters to your provider selection

-• ● The dose-tier pricing structure is acceptable to you and you understand the maintenance-dose cost before enrolling
+• The separate membership fee is acceptable to you and you understand your total effective monthly cost before enrolling

 ★ Luma Health Is Right If...